jalantechnologies/react-native-template/README.md

  - `yarn start` to start the metro bundler, in a dedicated terminal window
  - `yarn ios` or `yarn android` to run the application on any of these platform

+NOTE: Please install `pod` once for iOS by going into `ios` directory and run `pod install` command.